 ZERO21

 ZERO21 is China’s first internationally owned and operated showroom, set up expressly to help international brands enter and develop their businesses in China.
-Apart from handling wholesale, it offers a 360degree service and assists its clients in branding, e-commerce and setting up self-operated and franchised stores.
+Apart from handling wholesale, it offers a 360-degree service and assists its clients in branding, e-commerce and setting up self-operated and franchised stores.

 CHARLIE+MARY